vega/vega-loader-arrow/README.md

 To use this package in a web application, include the compiled `vega-loader-arrow.min.js` JavaScript file as a script import on a web page, alongside an import for the [Apache Arrow JavaScript API](https://github.com/apache/arrow/tree/master/js).

 Import the vega-loader-arrow package _after_ Vega and Arrow have been imported.
-For example, loading all libraries from the unpkg CDN:
+For example, loading all libraries from a CDN:

 ```html
   <script src="https://cdn.jsdelivr.net/npm/vega"></script>